Sexism and sex work: A response to Gareth and XantheIssue: 128

 Equating sex work with care work suggests a further logical conclusion: that the sex industry performs a socially useful function.
 For example, the organisation TLC for Disabled People10 argues on its website, “Sex workers not only bring joy into the world, but also rescue disabled people from personal anguish, sexual purgatory, and touch deprivation.
 (Keen to register as a sex worker?
 Just go to the Profiles section of the site.)”11

-But Whittaker and Dale seem to go even further than seeing sex work as socially useful.
+But Rose and Dale seem to go even further than seeing sex work as socially useful.
 They suggest that sex work represents a challenge to the institution of the family.
 They state that prostitution, rather than being the flip side of the family, actually represents “its negation”.12 They quote Sophie Day, who argues that the selling of sex “confounds the separation between a public economy and a private realm of socially significant relationships.
 In this view, the realm of the market is contaminated by women who live their lives in public, and the realm of the home is likewise threatened by the introduction of money and economic thinking”.13

-Do Dale and Whittaker hold this position—that sex work is not only a threat to the family but also to some of the fundamental structures of capitalist society?
+Do Dale and Rose hold this position—that sex work is not only a threat to the family but also to some of the fundamental structures of capitalist society?
 If so, then presumably socialists shoud be encouraging people to enter the sex industry.
 In fact, this is precisely what the IUSW does.
 Their website advertises the sex industry, giving advice for those wishing to start work as sex workers and advertising the “best” providers.
 The IUSW even goes as far as to have the bosses of those “good providers” as leading spokespeople of the union.
 Douglas Fox, owner of the Christony Companions Escort Agency, one of the largest escort agencies in Britain, is also a leading figure in IUSW.
 His agency website proudly carries the logo of the GMB.14

 This is where a purely trade union response to the sex industry has led: a major national trade union advertising a company that rents out women by the hour.
 No socialist should support this.